jiko/cyborgmanifesto/index.md

 women, people of colour, nature, workers, animals - in short, domination of all constituted as others, whose task is to mirror the self.
-Chief among these troubling dualisms are self/other, mind/body, culture/nature, male/female, civilized/primitive, reality/appearance, whole/part, agent/resource, maker/ made, active/passive, right/wrong, truth/illusion, totaVpartial, God/man.
+Chief among these troubling dualisms are self/other, mind/body, culture/nature, male/female, civilized/primitive, reality/appearance, whole/part, agent/resource, maker/made, active/passive, right/wrong, truth/illusion, total/partial, God/man.
-The self is the One who is not dominated, who knows that by the semice of the other, the other is the one who holds the future, who knows that by the experience of domination, which gives the lie to the autonomy of the self.
+The self is the One who is not dominated, who knows that by the semice (sic?) of the other, the other is the one who holds the future, who knows that by the experience of domination, which gives the lie to the autonomy of the self.
 To be One is to be autonomous, to be powerful, to be God; but to be